Top 10 Manufacturing ERP Systems in 2023

 Criteria

 • Overall market share/# of customers.
-The higher the market share of the product, the higher it ranks on our list.
+The higher the market share of the manufacturing ERP system, the higher it ranks on our list.

 • Ownership/funding.
 Who owns the ERP vendor?
 Is it a private equity company, a family or a group of families, or a manufacturing company?

-• Quality of development (legacy vs. legacy dressed as modern vs. modern UX/cloud-native).
+• Quality of development.
 The more cloud-native manufacturing capabilities, the higher it ranks on our list.

 • Community/Ecosystem.
 The larger the community for a product, the higher it ranks on our list.

 • Depth of native functionality for specific industries.
 Does the publisher own the code?
-Or do they use a white-labeled, third-party add-on to sell a product on their papers?
+Or do they use a white-labeled, third-party add-on?

 • Quality of publicly available product documentation.
 The poorer the product documentation, the lower it ranks on our list.

-• Manufacturing Product Share (and documented commitment of the publisher through financial statements).
+• Manufacturing Product Share.
 The higher the focus on manufacturing, the higher the ERP system ranks on our list.

 • Ability to natively support diversified business models.
 The more diverse the product, the higher it ranks on our list.

 • Acquisition strategy aligned with manufacturing.
-The more aligned the acquisitions are with manufacturing, the higher it ranks on our list.
+The more aligned the acquisitions are with manufacturing, the higher they rank on our list.

 • User Reviews.
 The deeper the reviews by manufacturing companies, the higher the score for a particular product.

 • Must be an ERP product.
 There are several edge products that may have a larger market share than these products.
-And they may be more successful in their respective categories, such as Salesforce, Workday, ServiceNow.
+And they may be more successful in their respective categories, such as Salesforce, Workday, and ServiceNow.
 Ariba, or Coupa.
-But since they don’t have the cross-functional capabilities as of today to be qualified as a manufacturing ERP product, none of these edge products qualify on this list.
+However, since they don’t have the cross-functional capabilities as of today to be qualified as a manufacturing ERP system, none of these edge products qualify on this list.

 Strengths